Let Our Travel Experts Customize a Trip for You

 - Day 2: Tour of Panama City and Canal

-- Day 4: Monkey Island, Gatun Lake & Aerial Tram
+- Day 4: Soberania National Park & Gatun Lake

-- Day 5: Gamboa to Pacific Coast Resort
+- Day 5: Panama City - Pacific Coast Resort

-Today you’ll be transferred from the rainforest to the beach.
-(One hour drive).
-You will cross the famous Bridge of Americas to reach the stunning Intercontinental Playa Bonita Resort.
+Today you’ll be transferred from the city to the beach (2 hour drive).
+You will cross the famous Bridge of Americas to reach the Buenaventura Golf & Beach Resort Panama Autograph Collection.
 Spend the rest of the day enjoying the many amenities of the resort.
-(B, L, D)
+(B)

-Enjoy the next two days at the Playa Bonita Resort.
-(B,L,D)
+Enjoy the next two days at the Buenaventura Golf & Beach Resort Panama Autograph Collection (B)

-- Day 8: Pacific Coast Resort - Panama City
+- Day 8: Beach Resort - Panama City - Home

 You will be transferred to Tocumen International Airport for your family's flight home, ending Southern Explorations' services.
 (B)